benosmac/verve360/pages/about.md

 about-intro: >-
   Verve360 was founded with a simple purpose:

-  ### To inspire and enable organisations and individuals to grow, in turn, they contribute to building a better world.
+  ### Our purpose: We’re committed to creating a better world through the power of growth

+why-grow: >-
+  ### WHY GROW?

+  ### Nothing stays the same, no matter how big or small
+  By staying the same, you will be left behind in the wake of social evolution, no matter how strong or profitable your business is.

+  Growth is more than an increment in **revenue, profit or size**; it’s also about **value, importance and relevance.**

 about-p1: >-
   ### WHERE OUR STORY BEGAN

-  In his long-spanning career, Verve360 founder Martin Foon (Link to 5) learned some fundamental and unspoken rules:
+  In his long-spanning career, Verve360 founder [Martin Foon](/team) learned some fundamental and unspoken rules:
   Organisations want to work with consulting agencies that share their values, are authentic and collaborative, provide value-for-money solutions and deliver results that count.
   With this in mind, he established Verve360; a purpose driven business consulting agency.